Biden postpones trip to Colorado to discuss domestic agenda as the Israel-Hamas conflict intensifies

 The change in Monday’s schedule costs Biden a chance to turn Boebert into a political foil as he showcases the Inflation Reduction Act, his signature domestic legislation and the source of hundreds of billions of dollars for clean energy incentives.

 Boebert has called the law “a massive failure” that “needs to be repealed.”
-But Biden was planning to demonstrate otherwise when he visits CS Wind in the town of Pueblo.
+But Biden was planning to demonstrate otherwise during a tour of CS Wind in the town of Pueblo before his trip was postponed.
 The company is undergoing a $200 million expansion that is expected to create 850 jobs by 2026 with help from the tax benefits in the law.

 Pueblo is one of the anchors of Colorado’s sprawling 3rd Congressional District, which covers more ground than Pennsylvania.
 Boebert won her seat in 2020 and barely held on to it during the 2022 midterms.